dadapunk/plantarium/README.md

 #### Features:

+- Access to a plants database.
+(Permapeople API)

 ##### ToDo

-- Access to a plants database. (trefle probably)
 - Create custom Plants with them custom planting schedules
 - Create a garden.
 - Journal of your progress